GuiPadoDevs/Consulta_Personalizada/README.md

  - Arquivo "Codigo Java.txt" que é o código Java que fiz;
  - Arquivo "build.xml" que faz parte dos arquivos necessários para rodar o código no NetBeans;
  - Arquivo "manifest.mf" que faz parte dos arquivos necessários para rodar o código no NetBeans;

+# Part of Java studies!!
+## Code used to query the SQL database!
+The folder contains the following items:
+ - "build/classes" folder that is part of the files needed to run the code in NetBeans;
+ - "nbproject" folder that is part of the files needed to run the code in NetBeans;
+ - "src/customquery" folder that is part of the files needed to run the code in NetBeans;
+ - File "Codigo Java.txt" which is the Java code I made;
+ - "build.xml" file that is part of the files needed to run the code in NetBeans;
+ - File "manifest.mf" which is part of the files needed to run the code in NetBeans;